What better way to relax and spend some time outdoors than jet ski camping?

 The top half can be left unzipped to stay cool in warmer climates which is preferable because most jet ski camping trips take place during the summer.
 A cool feature this sleeping bag offers is the ability to zip two of them together to create a two person sleeping bag.
 It weighs just over 2 pounds and takes up very little space.

-The Klymit Static V lightweight sleeping pad has some great reviews and takes up very little room so it may be worth it to invest in one.
+The Klymit Static V lightweight sleeping pad has some great reviews and takes up very little room.

 Here is a good video on how to start a campfire.
 Remember to be responsible when starting a fire.
 Make sure it is completely our before you abandon the campsite.

-Stick to packing the classic camping foods such as hotdogs, chips, and s’mores.
+Stick to packing the classic camping foods.
+Canned foods and anything that’s easy to cook is great.
 If you want to feel extra outdoorsy, get some granola and beef jerky too.
 There’s a reason all of these cliche foods are continuously brought on camping trips.
 They’re cheap, easy to prepare, and taste great!

-Bring a cooler if you can to keep your food fresh.
-Yeti makes so high quality coolers in several different sizes.
-The Yeti Tundra cooler is one of their better models.
+Yeti makes high-quality coolers in several different sizes.
+The Yeti Roadie cooler is one of their better models.
+Its PermaFrost Insulation and extra-thick FatWall design keeps your food cool for longer.

-The Texsport heavy duty over fire camp grill should be able to handle anything you intend on cooking.
+The Texsport camp grill should be able to handle anything you intend on cooking.

 If you plan on making coffee the morning after camping, I’d suggest getting a french press.
 They’re really easy to use and make great tasting coffee.